simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 *Start at step 1 today.
 Awareness costs nothing.
 The tools are free.*

+{{< figure src="community-action-steps-alpr-surveillance-awareness.webp" alt="A person using a smartphone app to view a map of ALPR camera locations in their neighborhood" >}}

 ______

 ## What is Flock Safety?
 Understanding ALPR Technology